 If you wish, you can apply to have your test re-marked.
 This is called an Enquiry of Results (EOR).
 Candidates must apply for an EOR within 6 weeks of the test date.
 Candidates may choose to either have a full re-mark of all 4 modules, or any individual or combination of the modules.

-The EOR is sent to Senior Examiners for marking, with the full process usually taking two to four weeks.
+The EOR is sent to Senior Examiners for marking, with the full process usually taking 2-21 days.
 After this, you will receive an EOR letter stating your final result status.

-If you wish to have your test re-marked, please contact firstname.lastname@example.org to find out what documents you will need to provide.
+If you wish to have your test re-marked, please contact email@example.com to obtain an Enquiry on Results form.

 You are only issued with one Test Report Form.
 However, if your Test Report Form never arrives in the post to your address or you lose your TRF from a test taken less than two years ago, please contact firstname.lastname@example.org for further information.